CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: distance(other, config)

-      Determines weight of differences between node genes using their 4 :term:`attributes`; the final result is multiplied by the configured ``compatibility_weight_coefficient``.
+      Determines weight of differences between node genes using their 4 :term:`attributes`;
+      the final result is multiplied by the configured :ref:`compatibility_weight_coefficient <compatibility-weight-coefficient-label>`.

       :param object other: The other ``DefaultNodeGene``.
       :param object config: The genome configuration object.